haydnv/tinychain/README.md

 }
 ```

-Of course, you can call an method on a generic `Object` just like any other:
+Of course, you can call an method on a `Map` just like any other:

 ```json
 [